domeffe/bitcoin-bip-sfqmr/README.md

 *BIP: XXX · Layer: Consensus (soft fork) · Title: Satoshi-First Quantum Mitigation Roadmap (SF-QMR) · Author: domeffe · Status: Draft · Type: Standards Track · Created: 2026-03-03 · License: BSD-2-Clause · Version: 1.0*

 ## Abstract
 This proposal defines a phased transition to neutralize the systemic risk posed by ECDSA (secp256k1) vulnerabilities in the presence of a Cryptographically Relevant Quantum Computer (CRQC).
 It mandates a "Protocol-Level Vaulting" of Satoshi-era outputs (Blocks 0-100k) and a mandatory migration period for pre-2013 legacy outputs.
 Unlike previous "full opt-in" proposals, this BIP (“partial opt-in”) prioritizes network fungibility and the 21M supply integrity over the indefinite validity of obsolete script types.
-Bitcoin must remain immutable only if it stays resistant to cryptographic attacks.
+The proposal offers two mutually exclusive governance paths for long‑term handling of vulnerable outputs: an Indefinite Freeze or a long‑term Freeze requiring explicit consensus renewal.
+Only one of these models can be activated, and the community must select which path to adopt during the activation process.
+Bitcoin must remain fully immutable only if it stays resistant to cryptographic attacks.

 ## Motivation
 As observed by the community, the continued existence of ~4 million BTC in ECDSA-only, non-hashed public key outputs (P2PK) represents a "Cryptographic Overflow Bug."
 If a CRQC moves these coins, the narrative of Bitcoin as a secure store of value will suffer a Narrative Collapse.
 The exposure of 1.1M BTC in P2PK outputs represents a risk to economic‑consensus stability, where a loss of trust in mathematical scarcity triggers a collapse of the network’s thermodynamic security.